 Role of an Advisor

-Any complainant or respondent involved in the conduct process may be accompanies by one advisor of their choice throughout the conduct process.
-The role of an advisor is to provide a comforting and familiar presence for a student or student organization.
+Any complainant or respondent (including any student organization) involved in the conduct process in any way may be accompanied by one advisor of their choice throughout the conduct process.
 The choice whether or not to invite an advisor is solely that of the student(s) involved.

-The OSCCR must be notified via email to firstname.lastname@example.org that an advisor will be present at least 48 hours before the scheduled meeting or hearing, unless circumstances call for an expedited hearing.
-An advisor may not speak in a hearing unless asked a direct question by the conduct administrator or board.
-Advisors may not ask questions, interject, coach, advocate for, or otherwise speak on behalf of a student or student organization.
-An advisor may not function as legal counsel or “represent” student or student organization for the purposes of the University conduct process.
+The role of an advisor is to provide a comforting and familiar presence for a student or student organization and to assist in the advisee’s understanding of the conduct process.
+An advisor may only speak to the advisee and may not formally address the conduct administrator, board, or other party unless asked a direct question by the conduct administrator, investigator, or board.
+Advisors may not ask questions, interject, advocate for, or otherwise speak on behalf of a student or student organization.
+Even if an advisor is an attorney, the advisor may not function as legal counsel or “represent” an advisee for the purposes of the University conduct process.

 If any advisor conducts themselves in a manner inconsistent with these guidelines, or if the advisor’s behavior obstructs or otherwise interferes with the conduct process, then the advisor will be warned by the conduct administrator, investigator, or board.
 If the advisor’s interfering behavior continues or if the advisor at any point engages in a manner that harasses, abuses, or intimidates any other participant, the individual serving as an advisor will no longer be considered an advisor and will be excused from the hearing or meeting.

 A student may also request that the OSCCR assign an advisor to them, who will be either a student or staff member trained to serve in such a capacity.
 Such requests do not guarantee that an advisor will be available, and should be made as soon as possible.
 Assigned advisors are not available at the JFRC or Vietnam Center.